 Integrating a socially responsible attitude into all of our operations

-At Saint-Gobain PAM, we take our position as a world leader in complete pipeline systems for the water cycle very seriously, by integrating a socially responsible attitude into all of our operations.
-As such, sustainable development is central to our corporate culture and is integrated into each and every ductile iron pipe, fitting, joint, accessory, and municipal casting product we supply.
+We take our position as a world leader in complete pipeline systems for the water cycle very seriously, by integrating a socially responsible attitude into all of our operations.
+As such, sustainable development is central to our corporate culture and is integrated into each and every PAM ductile iron pipe, fitting, joint, accessory, and municipal casting product we supply.

 The ISO 14001 standard allows the establishment of an environmental management system within an organisation, regardless of its size and field of activity.
 This certification integrates environmental issues into the company’s sustainable development strategy in order to: